 - Invest in the vitality and sustainability of an artist-driven community

 VISITING ARTISTS: On a limited basis, The Lucky Penny invites touring artists to visit the Work Room for residency time that supports performance research and the development of new projects.
-Alumni of the Touring Artist Residency Program include Kelly Bond and Melissa Krodman (2015), and Tahni Holt (2016).
+Alumni of the Touring Artist Residency Program include Kelly Bond and Melissa Krodman (2015), Tahni Holt (2016) and Kaj-Anne Pepper (2017).
 The Lucky Penny also hosts master classes and workshops by visiting artists.
-Past guests have included Shannon Stewart and Angelle Hebert, New Noise, and Dante Brown.
+Past guests have included Shannon Stewart and Angelle Hebert, New Noise, Dante Brown, jhron r. stronks, and Alice Gosti.
 If you are a contemporary dance maker touring to Atlanta, feel free to contact us regarding teaching opportunities in the Work Room studio.